Autopsy picture of John McBean

 The body parts have become disarticulated due to advanced decomposition—but, the body seems to have been pulped and then kneaded together.
 Dr. Peerwani performed the autopsy.
 His observations include:

 Focal areas of charring are however noted. … separated skull with disarticulated mandible.
 The skull is incomplete with missing occipital and left temporal bones. … Separated and decomposing fragments of scalp are also present with long blond hair. … large mass of soft tissue and viscera with co-mingled ribs, vertebrae, scapulae, sternum and most of the bones of the extremities. … External genitalia are not distinguishable because of advanced state of decomposition.
-(Mt.
-Carmel Doe 64, pg.
+(MC Doe 64, pg.
 4)

 Cause of death?
 Carbon monoxide inhalation, and no questions asked.
 Anthropology examination conducted by Douglas W. Owsley, Ph.D.
-Date of Autopsy: May 1, 1993
+Date of Autopsy: May 1, 1993.

 Unidentified infant: